 The Children Act 1989 means councils have a duty to provide these types of services.
 Many of these are free of charge.
 But, some district authorities may ask for a contribution towards some resources.

 Contact the social services staff at your local council department.
 They can help you determine whether your child qualifies for concessionary aid.

 A social worker will conduct a 'needs assessment' with you.
 They base their advice on the specific needs of your family, which includes:

-Note: Your council will have more information about local support groups.
+Note: Your council will have more information about local support groups for children and families.
 These are for carers and families with disabled children.